 But Louie Hong is determined to make his way in the new Wild West.
-All he has to do is explain to the bounty hunters who chasing him for robbing a bank, and the outlaw gang that's chasing him for stealing their loot, that he didn't do any of it—and he needs to find proof and hope somebody will listen to him!
+All he has to do is explain to the bounty hunters who are chasing him for robbing a bank, and the outlaw gang that's chasing him for stealing their loot, that he didn't do any of it—and he needs to find proof and hope somebody will listen to him!

 With a little luck, and the help of Chuck, his cyborg steer companion, Louie Hong hopes to find a home on the range that nobody can take away from him—not the bank robbers, not bounty hunters and scouts, not any cyborgs, not even talking, singing steerites!

 "A rousing, fun science fiction saga complete with cyborg cowboys and outlaws...an exciting and witty subgenre of science fiction by Hugo and Nebula Award finalist William F. Wu" —Chosen by the American Library Association, Booklist, and the Library Journal for their Recommended and Best of the Year lists.